damienbod/AspNetCoreCsvImportExport/README.md

+# Import Export CSV in ASP.NET Core

-This article shows how to input and export csv data in a ASP.NET Core application.
+This article shows how to import and export csv data in an ASP.NET Core application.
 The InputFormatter and the OutputFormatter classes are used to convert the csv data to the C# model classes.

 <strong>Code: </strong> https://github.com/damienbod/AspNetCoreCsvImportExport